Justuks/Genesis/README.md

 ### Creator had the wrong peception that once hovering command is given to a link - all links
 ### will respond.
 However, after consultation with tutors it became aparent that icons must be
 ### addressed specifically by unique selectors.
 The issue was fixed, although after reviewing
-### end results - hovering for the icons was dropped due to insuficient contrast.
+### the end results - hovering for the icons was dropped due to insuficient contrast.
 #
 #
 # **Deployment.**